Integrable deformations and degenerations of some irregular singularities

 \subsubsection{Real oriented blow-up}

-In higher dimensions, the Stokes sectors are multi-sectors, that are conveniently defined on the real oriented blown-up space of~$X$ along the components of $D$, a space which has local coordinates given by the polar coordinates around each component of $D$.
+In higher dimensions, the Stokes sectors are multi-sectors, which are conveniently defined on the real oriented blown-up space of~$X$ along the components of $D$, a space that has local coordinates given by the polar coordinates around each component of $D$.